willnode/secure-localhost/README.md

 ## Start

-Redirect port 80 to 443 with HTTPS:
+Forward port 443 (HTTPS default port) to 80 with HTTPS:

 ```
 $ npx secure-localhost
 ```

-Redirect port 8000 to 443 with HTTPS:
+Forward port 443 to 8000 (pass it to args) with HTTPS:

 ```
 $ npx secure-localhost 8000